canonical/microcloud/README.md

 At the end of this, you’ll have an OVN cluster, a Ceph cluster, and a LXD cluster.
 LXD itself will have been configured with both networking and storage suitable for use in a cluster.

+For more information, see the MicroCloud documentation for [installation](https://canonical-microcloud.readthedocs-hosted.com/en/latest/microcloud/how-to/install/) and [initialization](https://canonical-microcloud.readthedocs-hosted.com/en/latest/microcloud/how-to/initialize/).
+You can also [follow a tutorial](https://canonical-microcloud.readthedocs-hosted.com/en/latest/microcloud/tutorial/get_started/) that demonstrates the basics of MicroCloud.

 ## **What about networking?**

 By default, MicroCloud uses MicroOVN for networking, which is a minimal wrapper around OVN (Open Virtual Network).